Akagera National Park: History

 Akagera National Park was founded in 1934 by the Belgian government, which at the time occupied Rwanda.
 The park was 2500 km2 large and was known for its biodiversity.
 It used to have a large population of African wild dogs.
 At one point, it was known as the 'Parc aux Lycaons' and wild dogs were so abundant that the Belgian government considered them a pest.
 However, a disease epidemic diminished the population and the last wild dogs were seen in 1984.

-In 1957, black rhinoceros were introduced from Tanzania.
-In the 1970s, more than 50 black rhinos lived in the savannah-habitat of the park.
-Due to widespread poaching, the population declined over the following decades, and the last confirmed sighting was in 2007.
-In 1986, Masai giraffes were introduced from Kenya.
-Their population has grown to 78 individuals in 2024.
-Around 1990, Akagera was known to have a population of 250 to 300 lions.
-In the years that followed, the entire population was killed by farmers who returned to Rwanda after the 1994 Genocide against the Tutsi and settled in the park.

 In 2009, the Rwanda Development Board (RDB) and the African Parks Network entered into a 20-year renewable agreement for the joint management of Akagera National Park.
 The Akagera Management Company was formed in 2010 as the joint management body for Akagera National Park.
 Over the next 5 years a $10 million expenditure was carried out in the national park area, with financial help from the Howard Buffett Foundation.
 The aim was to increase the security of the national park and to reintroduce locally extinct species.
 Security measures that were taken include: the construction of a western boundary fence which measures 120.0 km, deploying an air surveillance helicopter, training of an expert rhino tracking and protection team and a canine anti-poaching unit.